tjdraper/FeedGen/README.md

-# Coming Soon
+# Beta

-If you're adventurous, check out the development branch.
+This is the beta development branch.